 Indeed, the answer is: everyone.
-Just as the Creditanstalt failure of 1931 rippled through the banking systems of the world, any number of banks could act as the snowflake that starts the financial avalanche.
+Just as the Creditanstalt failure of 1931 rippled uncontrollably through the banking systems of the world, any number of banks could act as the snowflake that starts the financial avalanche.
 When the banking system fails, the government debt markets will go concurrently, which will shortly thereafter be followed by currency devaluation.

 In the meantime, the slog in the gold sector continues, only more violently.
-The first and last trading days in June were the two highest single day upward moves the sector has seen in this cycle, yet most gold stocks finished down.
+The first and last trading days in June were the two of the highest single day upward moves the sector has seen in this cycle, yet most gold stocks finished down on the month.
 The heightened volatility augurs a violent move, though in which direction remains to be seen.
 Long term investors, however, should not be concerned.
-The Bernanke Put is the first line of defense, and if the central planners fail to act, currency destruction will closely follow.
+The Bernanke Put is the first line of defense, and if the central planners fail to act, the deflationary collapse would soon be followed by currency destruction.
 Gold goes up either way.